digfish/geotagged-media/README.md

 * Implemented categories and tags for Media
 * Implemented filter by category or tag
 * Shortcode now allows to filter geo tagged media on a map to category or tag
+* Edit the media metadata in  "edit media details" view
+* Media library list mode, filter images with or without geotag
+* Store the geotags directly in the image file as EXIF tags